Lack of enough generation capacity cause of current ‘Dumsor’ – IES

-The Institute for Energy Security (IES) has attributed the current power outages in the country to an inadequate generation capacity.
+The Institute for Energy Security (IES) has attributed the current power outages in the country to lack of enough generation capacity.

-Speaking to Joshua Kodjo Mensah on Starr Today, a Research Analyst with Institute, Fritz Moses, stated that the country is not generating enough to meet the demand, hence the frequent power outages.
+Speaking to Joshua Kodjo Mensah on Starr Today, a Research Analyst with Institute for Energy Security, Fritz Moses stated that the country is not generating enough to meet the demand hence the frequent power outages also known as ‘dumsor’.

-Asides from that, he also attributed the inability to generate enough power to the fire incident that recently occurred at the Aboadze switchyard plant.

 “The power outages in Accra, Western Region, Central Region and parts of Ashanti Region it’s something that need more detailed responses.
 Because the fact has been that have capacity about 5300 megawatt in the country now and our peak demand has been around 2400 megawatt so we should have an available capacity of 4000 megawatt.